itstommymorgan/wellbredgrapefruit.com/source/_posts/2013-05-28-daily-meetings-are-great-but-you-should-never-have-them.markdown

 unnecessary meetings every day?
 Maybe give the email method a shot and see if it works for your team.
 If it doesn't, or if you think there are some benefits to having a daily face-to-face update, I'd love to hear about it.

+__Update__: I've gotten a few responses along the lines of "but face-to-face communication is important," and I agree with that whole-heartedly.
+At Treehouse we have a weekly developer meeting were we discuss broader strategy and company updates, and we use Google Hangouts for pretty much any discussion of substance.
+It's a rare day that anyone on my team doesn't get face-to-face interaction with _me_, much less other members of the team.
+So yes, it is valuable, and should be encouraged... but interrupting everybody every day at 9:30 to force it to happen doesn't seem like a good management move to me.